-The Washington DC Human Rights Seminar provides an experiential learning opportunity for students to engage with human rights policy at national and international levels.
-While in DC, students participate in intensive seminars and briefings with a variety of institutions and policy makers.
+The Washington D.C.
+Human Rights Seminar provides an experiential learning opportunity for students to engage with human rights policy at national and international levels.
+While in D.C., students participate in intensive seminars and briefings with a variety of institutions and policy makers.

 Since 1991, nearly 500 students have participated in the D.C.
 Seminar, which is often referenced as one of their most formative learning experiences.
 D.C. alumni include a civil rights lawyer, a health policy maker, an environmental justice activist, and racial equity leader.
 Learn what D.C. alumni are up to!

 Morgan Mentzer ('04) is co-founder and executive director of Lavender Rights Project (LRP).
 LRP offers multiple services, including legal aid, mediation, information clinics, and actively participates in coalition-building that connects the queer and trans community to culturally competent legal service providers.

 Courtney McCurdy ('03) is the Refugee Program Consultant for North Carolina Department of Health and Human Services where she supports refugee agencies at a policy level after many years of direct service.
 Courtney aims to educate communities on who refugees are, where they come from, and the benefits they bring.